 • Jon Henry Kouba Prize

-Recognizes the best student papers on the European Union and international peace and security.
-The prize is made possible by the generosity of Jon Henry Kouba, ’65.
-These prizes were awarded for the 2023 academic year.
+Recognizes the best student papers on the European Union and international peace and security during the 2024 academic year.
+The prize was established by the late Jon Henry Kouba, ’65.

 European Union